 Adoptive parents find that what they know about the birth family is very helpful in raising their child.
 We provide the adoptive parents with medical, socio-economic and all available background information about the birthparents.

 Most placements involve some amount of openness.
-The may include an initial meeting between the birthparents and adoptive parents with twice-a-year updates.
 We have found this contact makes the process more personal; it creates a positive foundation for the exchange of information over the years.

 Catholic Charities also participates in agency-assisted adoptions where the birthparents have selected adoptive parents who were unknown to the agency.
 We receive a referral for both sets of parents and provide the necessary counseling and family profile services needed for placement.